Authored by the expert who managed and guided the team behind the Belarus Property Pack

 What are the total closing costs as a percent in Minsk in 2026?

-The typical total closing cost in Minsk in 2026 is around 2% to 3% of the purchase price for a straightforward apartment transaction handled without a real estate agent.
+The typical total closing cost for a standard Minsk apartment purchase in 2026 is about 1% to 3% of the purchase price when there is no large buyer-paid agency commission.

 If you want to go into more details, we also have a blog article detailing all the property taxes and fees in Minsk.